hwdsl2/openvpn-install/README.md

 If you are unable to download, open [openvpn-install.sh](openvpn-install.sh), then click the `Raw` button on the right.
 Press `Ctrl/Cmd+A` to select all, `Ctrl/Cmd+C` to copy, then paste into your favorite editor.
 </details>

+\* A cloud server, virtual private server (VPS) or dedicated server.

+## Next steps

 After setup, you can run the script again to manage users or uninstall OpenVPN.

 [OpenVPN clients](https://openvpn.net/vpn-client/) are available for Windows, macOS, iOS, Android and Linux.

-\* A cloud server, virtual private server (VPS) or dedicated server.
+To add a VPN connection,  securely transfer the generated `.ovpn` file to your device, then open the OpenVPN App and import the VPN profile.

+Enjoy your very own VPN! :sparkles::tada::rocket::sparkles:

 ## Credits